mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 - When you want to go all in and you have time for it.
 Some of the top Machine Learning, AI experts at Apple, Google, Microsoft have done extensive research with truly experienced professors during their Masters or PhD programs enabling them to innovate in ways that others can't.
 - You're attending an Ivy League university that has great professors.
-- The university has a great connection with the local companies and is great at helping you land your first job.
+- The university cultivates building networks with your peers and has a great connection with the local companies and is great at helping you land your first job.
 This is less of an issue if you have a good amount of friends and family that can give you referrals.
+- Universities may also have certain budgets to undertake certain high risk, high reward projects.

 ## BootCamp vs Self-learning